Lovozero (rural locality): Culture

-Several Sami festivals are held in Lovozero, which is why it is often called "the Sami capital of Russia."
-There is also a museum showcasing traditional Sami culture and way of life.
+Lovozero is often called "the Sami capital of Russia" due it being a center for Sami culture in Russia both historically and present.
+During the Political repression in the Soviet Union, when Sami people just like many other minority groups in the Soviet Union was displaced, most Samis ended up in Lovozero.
+In the 1990s, a Sami cultural museum was established in Lovozero in order to keep the Sami culture on the Kola Peninsula alive, although today Samis are a minority in Lovozero (about 1/4 of the population in Lovozero) with most inhabitants today being Russians or Komi.
+Several Sami festivals are also held in Lovozero.

 Climate

 Lovozero has a subarctic climate due to its high latitude.
 In spite of this, the climate is a lot less severe than other Russian climates further east.
 Even so, it is colder than areas to the west that are a lot milder due to a greater Gulf Stream influence, with mean temperatures of below -13 C in the two coldest months.
 In summer, temperatures can briefly spike to 30 C or above due to southerly winds over the vast landmass, although the proximity to the chilly Arctic Ocean also cools down that season.
 Winters are drier than summers, but still snowy enough to build a reliable snow pack for several months.
 Due to the relatively mild July months, Lovozero is below the Arctic tree line.